taublast/DrawnUi.Maui/README.md

 * Any number of effects affecting the rendering before the controls drawing is finalized and eventually saved to cache, implementing `IRenderEffect`, applied in chain.
 * Any number of effects implementing `IStateEffect`, thoses can be used to change your control state, animate etc.
 * One post renderer, impements `IPostRendererEffect`, this one will render the cache in its own way, if you'd want to apply a shader etc.
+* Any effect can implement `ISkiaGestureProcessor`, to become gestures-aware.

 ### `SkiaScroll`